bitcoin/bitcoin/doc/safety.md

 Having multiple connections to the network is fundamental to safety against eclipse attacks.
 If a user configured the node to only have outbound block-relay-only connections, they wouldn't be participating in addr relay, so wouldn't have a diverse addrman to identify candidates to connect to.
 It is suggested to have at least 10 outbound connections.

-`assumevalid=1` skips validation for scripts.
+`assumevalid=<hex>` skips validation for scripts.
 All scripts in transactions included in blocks that are ancestors of the _assumevalid_ block are assumed to be valid.
 While this does introduce a little bit of trust, people can independently check that block is part of the main chain.

 Known incidents when BGP hijacking was used to exploit Bitcoin users: https://www.wired.com/2014/08/isp-bitcoin-theft/